FloVirtualReality/FloVR-Unity3D/README.md

 Integration:

-1. Step:
+Step 1:

 	  a: Import flovr-X.X.X.unitypackage to the project.

           b: Clone or download the repo and copy to the Assets folder.
-2. Step:
+Step 2:

 	 a.
 Drag the Assets/FloVR/Prefabs/FloVRManager prefab to the first scene in your game.
           Fill out the AppId and AppSecret.

-          b:	Add to the to the top of the script “using FloVR”;
+	 b.
+Add to the to the top of the script “using FloVR”;
           Call “FloVRManager.Initialize("YourAppId", "YourAppSecret");”.

-3. Step: Show the ads like on the following example
+Step 3: Show the ad

 ```
 public void ShowAd()